nwolverson/vscode-ide-purescript/README.md

 on autocomplete which is known to work with this extension, alternatively [unicode-latex](https://github.com/ojsheikh/unicode-latex) which offers similar LaTeX based input vi a lookup command.

+### Key bindings

+The only key binding supplied out of the box is Shift+Ctrl+B (or Shift+Cmd+B) for the full "Build" command.
+Although this is only enabled inside PureScript-language text editors, it does conflict with the built-in Build command.
+This can be edited, and other keybinds added, in the VS Code Keyboard Shortcuts preferences.

 ## Build

 'PureScript Build' command will build your project using the command line `pulp build -- --json-errors`.